Glossary of real estate terms

 Business/Working Day:

-A standard day for conducting business: 9am – 5pm.
+A standard day for conducting business: typically 9 am-5 pm.
 Excludes weekends and public holidays.

 Buyer’s Market:

-When the demand for property is less than supply so the advantages shift to the buyers.
+When the demand for property is less than supply, the advantages shift to the buyers.

 Capital Gain:

-The financial gain on the sale of a capital asset.
+The financial gain on the sale of a capital asset, often relevant for investment properties.

 Capital Improvement: